sf105/sttp-book/structural-testing.md

 ![Criteria subsumption](/assets/img/structural-testing/subsumption.png)

-{% assign todo = "record a video about the criteria subsumption" %}
+{% set todo = "record a video about the criteria subsumption" %}
-{% include todo.html %}
+{% include "includes/todo.md" %}

 ## More examples of Control-Flow Graphs